Tokyo Drift Legends – The Fast & The Furious

 Nissan Skyline GT-R (R34) – The King of JDM

-There are many contenders, but in the realm of JDM (Japanese Domestic Market) performance, the Nissan Skyline GT-R R34 is routinely considered the greatest.
+There are many contenders, but in the realm of JDM (Japanese Domestic Market) performance, the Nissan Skyline GT-R R34 is routinely the greatest.
 Part of the Clemens-era ultimate collection, they brought this car here to show the massive torque in action in front of the crowd.

 Specifications: